Izzie132/legit/Documentation/Build-And-Deploy/New-Environment-Setup.md

 Each environment should have its own app settings JSON file, which should be named appropriately.
 For example, `appsettings.uat.json` for the UAT environment.
 It is typically easiest to copy an existing app settings file and tweak the values contained within as necessary for the new environment.
 Anything that is not defined in this file will be taken from the `appsettings.json` file.

-### `Tools\Infrastricture\{env}.bicepparams`
+### `Tools\Infrastructure\{env}.bicepparam`

 Each environment should have its own Bicep parameters file, which should be named appropriately.
 For example, `uat.bicepparams` for the UAT environment.
 It is typically easiest to copy an existing parameters file and tweak the values contained within as necessary for the new environment.

-The parameters file is split into 2 sections, one for non secure parameters, and one for secure parameters.
-The non secret parameters are as follows and should be defined in the file:
+The parameters file is split into 2 sections, one for non-secret parameters, and one for secret parameters.
+The non-secret parameters are as follows and should be defined in the file:

 - `environment`: a short name for the environment used in the name of crated resources, e.g. `UAT`
 - `aspNetCoreEnvironment`: the ASP.NET Core environment name, e.g. `uat` (this should match the env name used in the appsettings file)
 - `sqlAdminGroupName`: the **Name** of the RBAC Security Group that was created to define the Active Directory Admin(s) for the SQL Server resource (e.g. `RBAC-SQL-PRJCT-UAT` for the UAT environment)
 - `sqlAdminObjectId` - the Object ID of the RBAC Security Group that was created to define the Active Directory Admin(s) for the SQL Server resource
 - `keyVaultAdminGroupObjectId` - the Object ID of the RBAC Security Group that was created to define the Key Vault Secret Officers for the Key Vault resource
-- `resourceSizing`: the scale of the resources to be created, e.g. `non-prod` or `prod`
+- `resourceSizing`: the scale of the resources to be created, e.g. `nonprod` or `prod`

 The secure parameters are as follows and should be defined as environment variables when running the Bicep deployment: